cujojs/wire/docs/dom.md

 # Working with DOM events

-See [[wire/on]] for information about adding event listeners to DOM nodes.
+See the [DOM events](./connections.md#dom-events) section of [Connections](./connections.md) for information about adding event listeners to DOM nodes.

 # Rendering DOM nodes